 📖 Variations & Substitutions

-- Weight Watchers friendlier - use light salad dressing and you can even substitute chicken for the beef
+- Weight Watchers friendlier - use light salad dressing and you can even substitute chicken breast for the beef

 - Gluten-free - use rice ramen noodles and a gluten-free salad dressing

-This soup is very easy to make.
+This tasty soup is very easy to make:

 🎥 Video